 The UN’s failure to adopt a policy of self-determination for West Papua opened the way for an American diplomat—appointed by Acting Secretary-General U Thant—to mediate an agreement that facilitated Indonesia’s incorporation of West Papua and over-rode the Dutch and West Papuans’ well-organised well-funded self-determination project.

-VIDEO RECORDING OF FRWP WEBINAR ON 19 APRIL 2020.
-Due to size limitations this recording is presented in six segments.
-‘Full screen view’ is recommended so the speeches can be read as well as heard and seen.
-PDFs of the speeches can be viewed/downloaded.
+VIDEO RECORDING OF FRWP WEBINAR ON 19 APRIL 2020 (This recording is in six segments.
+‘Full screen view’ recommended.
+PDFs of speeches can be viewed/downloaded).

-Welcome: Jacob Rumbiak, ULMWP Spokesperson and FRWP Minister of Foreign Affairs.
+1. Welcome (5′) Jacob Rumbiak, ULMWP Spokesperson, FRWP Minister of Foreign Affairs.
 Includes an account, and historical photos, of the Spanish Flu in West Papua after World War One, which killed one in five of the Marind tribe from Merauke on the south coast of West Papua near the PNG border.
 This segment also includes the Acknowledgement of Country by Mrs Babuan Mirino, President, West Papua Womens (FRWP) Office in Docklands.

-[Click to view/download speech in PDF] Jacob Rumbiak, FRWP Webinar, 19 April 2020, Welcome
+[Click to view/download speech] Jacob Rumbiak, FRWP Webinar, 19 April 2020, Welcome

-Introduction: Louise Byrne from West Papua Womens Office (FRWP) in Docklands.
 Overview of the development and the demise of Secretary-General Hammarskjöld’s decolonisation program for West Papua.
-Includes a rare recording of Akai Bipa Mare by Arnold Ap and the 1980s cultural performance group Mambesak.
+Includes a rare recording of Akai Bipa Mare by Arnold Ap and his 1980s cultural performance group Mambesak.

-[Click to view/download speech in PDF] Louise Byrne, FRWP Webinar, 19 April 2020, Introduction
+[Click to view/download speech] Louise Byrne, FRWP Webinar, 19 April 2020, Introduction

-Guest Speaker: Mr Clovis Mwamba from Democratic Republic of Congo The ill-fated voyage of Secretary-General Hammarskjöld’s voyage to The Congo in 1961.
+3. Mr Clovis Mwamba from Democratic Republic of Congo The ill-fated voyage of Secretary-General Hammarskjöld’s voyage to The Congo in 1961 (11′)

-[Click to view/download speech in PDF] Clovis Mwamba, The ill-fated voyage of Secretary-General Hammarskjöld’s voyage to The Congo in 1961, West Papua Webinar, 19 April 2020
+[Click to view/download speech] Clovis Mwamba, The ill-fated voyage of Secretary-General Hammarskjöld’s voyage to The Congo in 1961, West Papua Webinar, 19 April 2020

-[Click to view/download speech in PDF] Introduction to Dr Roger Kalla, West Papua (FRWP) Webinar, 19 April 2020
+[Click to view/download speech] Introduction to Dr Roger Kalla, West Papua (FRWP) Webinar, 19 April 2020

-[Click to view/download in PDF] What is the West Papua Rent Collective_ 19 April 2020
+[Click to view/download] What is the West Papua Rent Collective_ 19 April 2020